 Texas poised to pass 'sanctuary city' ban with jail penalty

+There are 4 comments on the KSLA-TV Shreveport story from 14 hrs ago, titled Texas poised to pass 'sanctuary city' ban with jail penalty.
+In it, KSLA-TV Shreveport reports that:

-Texas Rep. Rafael Anchia, D-Dallas, at podium, is surrounded by fellow lawmakers as he speaks against an anti-"sanctuary cities" bill that has already cleared the Texas Senate and seeks to jail sheriffs and other officials who refuse to help enforce federal immigration law, Wednesday, April 26, 2017, in Austin, Texas.
+Texas Rep. Charlie Geren, R-Fort Worth, answers questions as the Texas house debates an anti-"sanctuary cities" bill that already cleared the Texas Senate and seeks to jail sheriffs and other officials who refuse to help enforce fe... .
+Students gather in the Rotunda at the Texas Capitol to oppose SB4, an anti-"sanctuary cities" bill that already cleared the Texas Senate and seeks to jail sheriffs and other officials who refuse to help enforce federal immigration ... .

 Add your comments below